Grouped Discrete Representation for Object-Centric Learning

-\textit{Channel expansion rate} of the project-up formulated in Eq.~\ref{eq:ogdr_project_up}: $c$, $2c$, $4c$ or $8c$.
-For Transformer-based methods, although $8c$ usually works the best, the expansion rate for GDR has limited impact on the performance.
-This implies that our channel organizing truly works, making higher channel expansion rate is not that necessary.
+\textit{Channel expansion rate}, formulated in Eq.~\ref{eq:ogdr_project_up}: $c$, 2$c$, 4$c$ or 8$c$.
+Although $8c$ generally performs best, the expansion rate has a nearly saturated impact on GDR's performance.
+This suggests that our channel organizing mechanism is effective, reducing the necessity for a higher channel expansion rate.

-The \textit{channel organizing} based on our \textit{invertible projection} designed in Sect. \ref{sect:ogdr} is crucial for OCL model performance.
-If we break it by replacing $W$ pseudo-inverse of the project-up with specified weights, formualted in Eq. \ref{eq:ogdr_project_up}, the object discovery accuracy drops significantly.
+The \textit{channel organizing} based on our \textit{invertible projection} designed in Sect.~\ref{sect:ogdr} is crucial for OCL model performance.
+If we disrupt it by replacing $W$ pseudo-inverse in project-up with specified weights, as formulated in Eq. \ref{eq:ogdr_project_up}, the object discovery accuracy drops significantly.

-We also visualize how such invertible project-up and project-down organizes channels for grouping.
-As shown in Fig.~\ref{fig:viz_pud}, some of the input channels are mixed, switched or split into different attribute groups for discretization, and then the roughly inverse operation recover them to rebuild the input continuous representation in the form of discrete representation.
-We can see such clear projection patterns in most of the datasets and grouping numbers.
+We also visualize how the invertible project-up and project-down organize channels for grouping.
+As shown in Fig.~\ref{fig:viz_pud}, some input channels are mixed, switched or split into different attributes for discretization, then the pseudo-inverse recovers them in the form of discrete representations.
+Such patterns are clearly observed across most datasets and grouping configurations.